The Best Bars In Old Town, Edinburgh

 The historic Old Town area of Edinburgh boasts several major tourist attractions, not to mention many items of unique architectural significance.
 Scattered throughout the neighbourhood are various student hangouts, local boozers and trendy cocktail spots: here’s our guide to the Old Town’s best drinking establishments.

-Brewdog resides in Cowgate amidst rock bars and live music venues, suiting its anti-establishment and ‘Beer for Punks’ manifesto.
+resides among the rock bars and live music venues of Cowgate, feeling right at home with its anti-establishment and ‘Beer for Punks’ manifesto.
 No other bar in Edinburgh so passionately and fervently stocks its own home-brewed beer; typically on offer are a handful of IPAs, Dead Pony Club, Five AM Red Ale, a dark porter and the blunt This.
 Is.
 Lager.
 There’s also a regular selection of quality guest draughts such as Mikkeller’s gluten-free ales, Weihenstephan and Brooklyn Lager.
 There’s also a food menu with Pieminister pies and homemade pizzas available.

 The Holyrood 9A